 So what can you do?
 You might try to provide some hiding cover if it can be done safely.
 Pets and children need to be kept away from the animal.
 Notify police if it appears that the animal may be a threat to public safety.

 Keep your pets indoors or under control at all times.
 Free-roaming dogs and cats are skilled hunters and will kill out of instinct even though they don’t need to do so for food.
 Allowing pets to run loose is not only a danger to wildlife, but also puts them at risk for falling prey to wild predators.

-For further information on dealing with wildlife situations, please visit the University of Illinois Extension website’s Living With Wildlife section here.
+For further information on dealing with wildlife situations, please visit the Illinois Department of Natural Resource’s Wildlife Illinois website.

 For information about living with coyotes in Cook County, visit our Frequently Asked Questions page on coyotes.